 Figure out your luggage allotment.
 Look at the airline’s website to determine how many bags you may carry on and check per person.
 If you’re carrying gifts with you, the baggage fees can add up, so check weight restrictions.
 You may want to consider shipping gifts beforehand to cut down on fees and cumbersome duffel bags!

 Fly safely.
 If you have an infant, bring your infant car seat with you on the plane.
-It’s safer for your baby and will help him fall asleep more easily.
-For older children, the CARES harness can help to increase kids’ safety on the plane, and also makes them feel, psychologicially, like they are strapped into a seat and will make them less likely to climb, wiggle, and escape.
+It’s safer for your baby and will help him or her fall asleep more easily.
+For older children, the CARES harness can help to increase kids’ safety on the plane, and it also makes them feel, psychologically, like they are strapped into a seat, making them less likely to climb, wiggle, and escape.

 What are your tried and true travel tips?
 Let us know in the comments section!
 Looking for a daycare center or preschool learning program to enroll your child in this winter?
 Contact our staff at Child’s World Academy to learn more, or sign up online!